Sensitivity Analysis of Distributionally Robust BSDEs and RBSDEs: Introduction

 DRO applied to stochastic control problems has been studied in various contexts.
 For instance, \citeauthor{hansen2001robust} \cite{hansen2001robust} analyze robust control under an entropic ambiguity criterion.
 More recently, \citeauthor{bartl2023sensitivity} \cite{bartl2023sensitivity} investigated a Markovian optimization problem, addressing both drift and volatility uncertainty to derive first-order sensitivity results.
 Building on this line of work, \citeauthor{jiang2024sensitivity} \cite{jiang2024sensitivity} studied the sensitivity of path functionals under adapted Wasserstein deviations.

 {\bf Our contribution} Inspired by the aforementioned works, we study DRO under $\L^\infty$ and $\L^2$ model perturbations of the drift, but in a non-Markovian framework.
-Let us illustrate our main results in this article in the following simple context.
+Let us illustrate the main results of the paper in the following simple setting.
 Let $A \subset \R^d$ be a bounded set and denote by $\Ac$ the class of $A$-valued admissible controls.
-We define $\E^\alpha := \E^{\P^\alpha}$, where $\P^\alpha$ is the probability measure under which the canonical process $X$ is a Brownian motion with drift $\alpha$.
-We introduce the distributionally robust control problems,
+We define $\E^\alpha := \E^{\P^\alpha}$, where $\P^\alpha$ is the probability measure under which the canonical process $X$ has drift $\alpha$.
+We introduce the distributionally robust control problems, where $\Bc^\infty (r)$ and $\Bc^2(r)$ are $\L^\infty$ and $\L^2$ deviations.
+We prove that, under suitable conditions, $\overline{V}_\infty$ and $\overline{V}_2$ are differentiable at the origin and where $f_t(Y_t,Z_t):=\inf_{a \in A }\{a \cdot Z_t \}$, $\alpha^*_t$ is a corresponding minimizer, and $(Y,Z)$ is the solution of the BSDE These results are closely related to those obtained by \citeauthor{bartl2023sensitivity} \cite{bartl2023sensitivity} and \citeauthor{jiang2024sensitivity} \cite{jiang2024sensitivity}.
+In particular, \citeauthor{jiang2024sensitivity} \cite{jiang2024sensitivity} established that the first-order sensitivity of a continuous-time model is given by the Malliavin derivative of the functional.
+Our findings align with this perspective, since the Malliavin derivative of $Y$ coincides with $Z$, as demonstrated in Proposition $5.3$ \citeauthor{el1997backward} \cite{el1997backward}.